pangchensc/vagrant-staging/Ansible/README.md

-# Ansible 3 Nodes
+# Ansible 4 Nodes
 ----

-This Vagrantfile config will provision 3 CentOS VMs with Ansible installed on the master.
+This Vagrantfile config will provision 4 Linux VMs with Ansible installed on the master.

 The goal is to provide fresh test beds for Ansible playbooks without having to install Ansible on your host machine.

 Master - Ansible management node

-Node 1 - Regular VM
+Centos 1 - Regular VM

-Node 2 - Regular VM
+Centos 2 - Regular VM

+Ubuntu 1 - Regular VM

 ----